 Minimum Age to Get a Real Estate Broker License

 You must be at least 18 years old in order to get your real estate broker license in all 50 states.
-Of course, since you need to be at least 18 to get your real estate salesperson license, it is simply not possible to become a real estate broker in the United States if you’re under 18.
+Some require you to be 20 years old.
+Of course, since you need to be at least 18 to get your real estate salesperson license, this makes sense.

 Criminal Conviction History